 Scheme Hire purchase (or lease purchase) Contract purchase Salary sacrifice Vehicle owner Fleet, for tax and accounting purposes Fleet Leasing company ls car on or off fleet's balance sheet?
 On On Off Does the fleet take the RV risk?
 Yes No No Are there mileage/ wear limitations?
 No No if fleet pays balloon at end, otherwise yes Yes Advantages Any profit at disposal is retained by the fleet.
 Interest element of the repayments is offset against tax in line with accounting treatment.
 Provides additional credit line.
 Vehicle depreciation can be written off against profits.
-A 100% first-year capital allowance (FYA) applies to cars with CO2 emissions not exceeding 50g/km until 31 March 2021.
-A write-down allowance (WDA) of 18% a year applies to cars with CO2 emissions of 51-110g/km, while those with CO2 emissions of 51-110g/km, while those with CO2 emissions of 111g/km or more attract a WDA of 6% a year.
-From April 2021, the 100% FYA will apply only to cars with zero emissions of CO2.
-The 18% FYA will apply to cars with CO2 emissions exceeding 50g/km.
-Zero-emission electric vans are eligible for a 100% FYA.
+A 100% first-year capital allowance (FYA) applies to cars with zero CO2 emissions while driving.
+A write-down allowance (WDA) of 18% a year applies to cars with CO2 emissions of 1-50g/km, while those with CO2 emissions of 51g/km or more attract a WDA of 6% a year.
+Zero-emission while driving electric vans are eligible for a 100% FYA.
 All other vans are subject to an 18% allowance.
 For VAT-registered businesses, 100% of the VAT on service and maintenance costs can be reclaimed.
 Combines tax advantages of outright purchase with operational benefits of contract hire.
 No residual value risk as this is guaranteed by the finance company.
-A 100% first-year capital allowance (FYA) applies to cars with CO2 emissions not exceeding 50g/km until 31 March 2021.
-A write-down allowance (WDA) of 18% a year applies to cars with CO2 emissions of 51-110g/km, while those with CO2 emissions of 51-110g/km, while those with CO2 emissions of 111g/km or more attract a WDA of 6% a year.
-From April 2021, the 100% FYA will apply only to cars with zero emissions of CO2.
-The 18% FYA will apply to cars with CO2 emissions not exceeding 50g/km and the 6% WDA will apply to cars with CO2 emissions exceeding 50g/km.
-Zero-emission electric vans are eligible for a 100% FYA.
+A 100% first-year capital allowance (FYA) applies to cars with zero CO2 emissions while driving.
+A write-down allowance (WDA) of 18% a year applies to cars with CO2 emissions of 1-50g/km, while those with CO2 emissions of 51g/km or more attract a WDA of 6% a year.
+Zero-emission while driving electric vans are eligible for a 100% FYA.
 All other vans are subject to an 18% allowance.
-Efficient for non-VAT registered companies as VAT is not payable on rental payments. > Potential tax and national insurance savings for drivers and company if operated efficiently. > Driver pays BIK tax but receives maintained, taxed and insured car at rates that can be lower than private funding methods and in return for a single monthly charge taken from pre-tax salary. > Tax and national insurance-efficient for the employer. > Worthwhile staff benefit with little or no input from employer as administration is handled by outsourced leasing company. > Reduces 'grey fleet' risks and potentially enhances fleet's 'green' credentials. > The employee benefits from supplier buying power. > Particularly attractive for employees choosing an ultra-low emission or zero-emission electric car as BIK tax is significantly reduced.
-For new cars with CO2 emissions of 0-50g/km and a minimum all-electric range of 130 miles, the BIK tax rate is set at 0% in 2020/21, rising to 1% in 2021/22 and 2% in 2022/23, where it remains frozen until 2024/25.
-Disadvantages > Potentially, a large deposit is required. > Administration burden lies with the fleet. > The fleet is exposed to the full residual value risk. > The fleet takes the risk for unexpected repair costs. > Vehicles are on-balance sheet which may inhibit further borrowing. > Fleets can reclaim VAT on the capital cost if cars are used only for business mileage. > Contracts include use/wear limitations > Vehicles are on-balance sheet which may inhibit further borrowing. > Driver 'sacrifices' part of pensionable salary. > Not suitable for employers with high staff turnover as early redemption charges can be costly. > Contracts include use/wear limitations.
+Efficient for non-VAT registered companies as VAT is not payable on rental payments. &gt; Potential tax and national insurance savings for drivers and company if operated efficiently. &gt; Driver pays BIK tax but receives maintained, taxed and insured car at rates that can be lower than private funding methods and in return for a single monthly charge taken from pre-tax salary. &gt; Tax and national insurance-efficient for the employer. &gt; Worthwhile staff benefit with little or no input from employer as administration is handled by outsourced leasing company. &gt; Reduces 'grey fleet' risks and potentially enhances fleet's 'green' credentials. &gt; The employee benefits from supplier buying power. &gt; Particularly attractive for employees choosing an ultra-low emission or zero-emission car as BIK tax is significantly reduced.
+For new cars with CO2 emissions of 0-50g/km and a minimum all-electric range of 130 miles, the BIK tax rate is set at 1% in 2021/22, rising to 2% in 2022/23, where it remains frozen until 2024/25.
+Disadvantages &gt; Potentially, a large deposit is required. &gt; Administration burden lies with the fleet. &gt; The fleet is exposed to the full residual value risk. &gt; The fleet takes the risk for unexpected repair costs. &gt; Vehicles are on-balance sheet which may inhibit further borrowing. &gt; Fleets can reclaim VAT on the capital cost if cars are used only for business mileage. &gt; Contracts include use/wear limitations &gt; Vehicles are on-balance sheet which may inhibit further borrowing. &gt; Driver 'sacrifices' part of pensionable salary. &gt; Not suitable for employers with high staff turnover as early redemption charges can be costly. &gt; Contracts include use/wear limitations.